saltyorg/docs/docs/reference/domain.md

 ## Domain Name

-**You will need a domain name** as Saltbox apps are only accessed via https://appname._yourdomain.com_ (see [[Basics: Accessing Saltbox Apps]]).
+**You will need a domain name** as Saltbox apps are only accessed via https://appname._yourdomain.com_ (see [Accessing Saltbox Apps](../saltbox/basics/accessing_apps.md)).
 The steps below will help you set up a domain and DNS settings for use with Saltbox.

 Ports are [for the most part] bound only to the internal `saltbox` docker network, which means they are not visible on the host; you won't be able to connect externally to the apps using `IP:PORT`.